tiennv147/shady/website/blog/2020-10-14-second-approach.md

 ---

 This blog just a record for our journal to build a multiplayer table game.
-And this time we was trying to improve the cons from [the first approach](first-approach)
+And this time we was trying to improve the cons of [the first approach](first-approach)

 ## Requirements
 1. Client only send inputs to the server